The United Downs project in Cornwall is poised to go live next year – and it could be a gamechanger in the race to net zero

 Law points out that many high-profile buildings in London – Royal Festival Hall, London City Hall and the Tate Modern extension among them – employ the heating and cooling powers of the earth.
 There are other ‘shallow’ geothermal sites dotted around the UK too, such as a well-established district energy project in Southampton.
 But until now, ‘deep’ geothermal had yet to be tapped for electricity.

-The United Downs project, near Redruth, Cornwall, is now undergoing final testing and, if all goes as planned, should be exporting electricity to the grid by 2022.
+The United Downs project, near Redruth, Cornwall, is now undergoing final testing and, if all goes as planned, should be exporting electricity to the grid next year.
 It will produce 3MWe of electricity on a constant basis, enough to power about 7,000 homes, and approximately 12MW of heat.

 In contrast to shallow geothermal, which involves drilling to no more than 150m, deep geothermal energy projects descend far beneath the surface of the earth, up to approximately 5,000m.
 At United Downs, the ‘production’ well descends 5,275m: the deepest in the country.
 In a nutshell, hot water is pumped up from the depths of the production well, where temperatures can reach 187C.
 It’s then converted to electricity at the surface via a steam-powered turbine.